My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

-By practicing over and over again, you'll train your vocal chords to hold together correctly, and then you'll begin to be able to do it at a higher volume.
+By practicing over and over again, you'll train your vocal cords to hold together correctly, and then you'll begin to be able to do it at a higher volume.

 You'll find after doing this exercise for a few minutes, your you will feel much more freedom.